 The Men's Epee Team did very well.
 After defeating South Africa (45-22) and then Norway (45-33), the team drew Italy in the table of 8.
 Italy was not allowed to get on track.
 It was a decisive 45-28 win for the USA.
 Ukraine then defeated us (33-45) which left us with one match the next day.
 It was USA vs. Spain for the Bronze Medal.
 Spain was pounced upon; USA took the Bronze Medal with a strong 45-24 showing.

-Women's Foil had a bye in the table of 32 and our first opponent was France.
-Always a power in fencing, they just weren't powerful enough this fencing power.
-(That may have been reported to explain the number of Hungarians who lost to our fencers; the USA was 6-1 in DE bouts against Hungarians, including two wins in sabre.)
+Women's Foil had a bye in the ing, they just weren't powerful enough this ported to explain the number of Hungarians who lost to our fencers; the USA was 6-1 in DE bouts against Hungarians, including two wins in sabre.)